-- 6.16 Upon receipt of the written complaint, the Chief Administrative Officer must, within 10 business days of receiving the complainant's request, retain a third-party investigator (the "Investigator"). - 6.17 The Chief Administrative Officer may proceed with Formal Resolution, through the retention of an Investigator, even if the complainant withdraws the complaint. - 6.18 In keeping with the principles of procedural fairness, the Investigator must: - (a) confirm receipt of the written complaint to the complainant; - (b) notify the Council Member of the allegation, provide the Council Member with a copy of this Bylaw and advise the complainant of this notification; - (c) receive information from any witnesses who the Investigator believes may have information relevant to the complaint, and this information may be received through written documentation, interviews, or informal hearings; - (d) keep both the complainant and the Council Member aware of any allegations made against them and ensure that they are given a reasonable opportunity to respond; and - (e) inform the complainant and the Council Member that they may be accompanied by a representative, including a lawyer, of their choice during the Formal Review process, including the closed meeting described in sections 6.30 to 6.33 of this Bylaw. - 6.19 If the Council Member fails to respond, the Mayor at the request of the Investigator may compel witnesses pursuant to the provisions of the Community Charter. - 6.20 The Investigator must ensure that all relevant details, dates, conversations and meetings are documented.
-Such working records created by the Investigator are confidential.
+- 6.18 Subject to Section 6.4, upon receipt of the written complaint, the Chief Administrative Officer must, within 10 business days of receiving the complainant's request, retain a third-party investigator (the "Investigator"). - 6.19 The Chief Administrative Officer may proceed with Formal Resolution, through the retention of an Investigator, even if the complainant withdraws the complaint. - 6.20 In keeping with the principles of procedural fairness, the Investigator must: - (a) confirm receipt of the written complaint to the complainant; - (b) notify the Council Member of the allegation, provide the Council Member with a copy of this bylaw and advise the complainant of this notification:

-6.21 Once the investigation has been completed, the Investigator must prepare a written report and provide a copy of the report to the Chief Administrative Officer and Council.
+- (c) receive information from any witnesses who the Investigator believes may have information relevant to the complaint, and this information may be received through written documentation, interviews, or informal hearings; - (d) keep both the complainant and the Council Member aware of any allegations made against them and ensure that they are given a reasonable opportunity to respond; and - (e) inform the complainant and the Council Member that they may be accompanied by a representative, including a lawyer, of their choice during the Formal Review process, including the meeting described in sections 6.36 to 6.39 of this bylaw. - 6.21 If the Council Member fails to respond, the Mayor at the request of the Investigator may compel witnesses pursuant to the provisions of the Community Charter. - 6.22 The Investigator must ensure that all relevant details, dates, conversations and meetings are documented.
+Such working records created by the Investigator are confidential. - 6.23 In the 90 days prior to general voting day, the Investigator may suspend any investigation that is underway until the day after the general voting day, unless the Council Member who is the subject of the investigation is not re-elected, in which case the Investigator may close the complaint after the general voting day. - 6.24 Once the investigation has been completed, the Investigator must prepare a written report and provide a copy of the report to the Chief Administrative Officer and Council.
 The report must, at a minimum, contain a description of the allegations, a summary of the evidence of the parties and the witnesses, and a determination of whether a contravention occurred.
-The report may also provide recommendations with respect to the potential outcome.
+The report may also provide recommendations with respect to the potential outcome. - 6.25 Notwithstanding section 6.20, the Investigator may, after commencing the investigation, close the complaint and decline to proceed if the Investigator reasonably concludes that: - (a) There are no grounds or insufficient grounds to conclude that a violation of this bylaw has occurred; - (b) The complaint is not with respect to a breach of this bylaw; - (c) The complaint is frivolous, vexatious or not made in good faith;